track507/chatbot/README.md

       - If a `options.json` is found, and has all the required fields, prompt to use it, run defaults, or manually configure it during the setup.
    2. Rerun database setup.
       - If yes, files named `run.sql` and `export.sql` are required.
          - `run.sql` would run any number of `.sql` files to ensure the database is updated.
+An example of what would be in this file is:
+            ```sql
+            .read db_files/db.sql
+            .read db_files/inserts.sql
+            .read db_files/views.sql
+            ```
+            This would read all of the `.sql` files.
+This can also be used to run any SQLite or SQL command. (e.g. `select * from table` or `create table` would be valid)
-         - `export.sql` is used to export the sql into a `database_export.txt` file.
-This file is what the program embeds to pass into the vector store (Qdrant) in chunks so that we can use semantic search
+         - `export.sql` is used to export SQL into `database_export.txt` (REQUIRED).
+The output file must match this name.
+This file is what the program embeds to pass into the vector store (Qdrant) in 1000 character chunks with a 200 character sliding window so that we can use semantic search.
+An example, and recommended, of what would be in this file is:
+            ```sql
+            .mode column
+            .headers on
+            .output database_export.txt

+            .print 'Table: course'
+            SELECT * FROM course;

+            .print 'Table: department'
+            SELECT * FROM department;

+            .print 'Table: major'
+            SELECT * FROM major;

+            .output stdout
+            ```
+            This will export the following tables with columns and headers into a file named `database_export.txt`.
+      - Example files will be provided in `./db_files`
    3. Revectorize Embeddings
       - This is recommended if the above step is used, but not required.
 This will make a DELETE request to the vector store collection so that "old" embeds are removed.
    4. Vectorzing User Info (REQUIRED)
-      - Due to the nature of this program and logging inW, each user is stored into the vector store.
+      - Due to the nature of this program and logging in, each user is stored into the vector store.
 For example:
          ```txt
          User Profile:
          - id: 1001